-Site Ref Site Name Proposed Use Suitability Conclusion Conclusion BLA11 Land at 39 New Road Housing Highway Transport & Access: No access via Little Lane, there would need to be a new access which would require the complete removal of a hedge and provision of a new footway.
-The site is within reasonable walking distance of the village shops and services and a reasonable walking distance to the school.
-Environmental: The site is currently designated as an 'Open Land Area' and is proposed as 'Amenity Greenspace'.
-The site is an enclosed parcel of land which forms part of the open land I the heart of the village which includes The Pastures and the recreation ground.
-Development on the site would detrimentally impact on the Open Land Area.
-Landscape and Townscape: The site is within the Norfolk Coast Area of Outstanding Natural Beauty (AONB).
-The site is within the Conservation Area.
-Other: No flooding, contamination or utilities issues currently identified.
-Not preferred The site is an important designated open space in the heart of the village and development would impact on the openness and setting of Blakeney and would result in a loss of beneficial use.
+Site Ref Site Name Proposed Use Suitability Conclusion Conclusion BLA11 Land at 39 New Road Housing Highway Transport & Access: No access via Little Lane, there would need to be a new access which would require the complete removal of a hedge and provision of a new footway.The site is within reasonable walking distance of the village shops and services and a reasonable walking distance to the school.Environmental: The site is currently designated as an 'Open Land Area' and is proposed as Not preferred The site is an important designated open space in the heart of the village and development would impact on the openness and setting of Blakeney and would result in a loss of beneficial use.
 The preferred sites can deliver sufficient housing for Blakeney without requiring the loss of open space.
-BRI01 Land East of Astley School Housing Considered Suitable for development Highway Transport & Access: Considered to be acceptable by NCC Highways.
+BRI01 Land East of Astley School Housing Considered Suitable for development Highway Transport &amp; Access: Considered to be acceptable by NCC Highways.
 Good access available off the Fakenham Road and The Lane.
 All within 30mph zone.
 Walking distance to school.
 Cycle path along Fakenham Road.
 Bus stops and regular services.
 Environmental: No environmental designations or identified constraints.
 High hedge all around the site.
 There is a pond in SW corner of the site which will require consideration.
 Landscape and Townscape: No landscape designations or identified constraints.
 A level site with Housing properties to the south and school site to the west.
 Would have no detrimental impact of setting of the 2 villages Other: Close to village services in Melton Constable and Briston.
 No flooding, contamination or utilities issues identified.
 Preferred Site Suggested Allocation: 30 to 40 dwellings.
 The site is centrally located to Briston and Melton Constable and the services in each village.
 It is adjacent to the primary school.
 The site has acceptable highway access and connections to public transport.
 There are no significant environmental constraints and the site is reasonably well contained in the landscape.
 No flooding, contamination or utilities issues have been identified.
 The site scores positively in the Sustainability Appraisal.
 This is considered to be one of the most sustainable and suitable of the Briston alternatives.